cccbr/online-documents/content/docs/020-markdown/index.md

 'Underline' is not suppported in Markdown.
 We am not sure why, although it may be to avoid confusion with hyperlinks.
 We find underlining rather ugly so we can live with this.
 {{< /hint >}}

+## Horizontal rule

+A horizontal rule is produced by three dashes (---) on a line by themselves.
+In this chapter we have used rules to demark examples of rendered text.

 ## Lists

 Lists can be both unordered or ordered (that is, bullets or numbers).